Terre di Matè

 Outside Piemonte, the Cortese grape is planted in the Oltrepò Pavese area (south Lombardia), in Veneto as well in the Garda Cortese DOC and in the Bianco di Custoza DOC appellation, often under the local name Bianca Fernanda.

-Both wines imported from Seep Hill are coming from the 2017 vintage and Stefania told us that from May to October rain’s levels were well under the average and the temperature was pretty intensively hot.
+Both wines imported from Seep Hill are coming from the 2021 vintage and Stefania told us that from May to October rain’s levels were well under the average and the temperature was pretty intensively hot.
 Nevertheless she had the ability to harvest at the right time bringing at the cellar only the healthiest grapes.
-Both wines are bottled without added sulfites, which is usual for Il Matè and unusual for the Regaldina (all its’ previous vintages have always been sulfited before the bottling).

-Once again both wines have the vegan certification on the back label.
+Once again both wines have the organic and vegan certification on the back label.

-Regaldina 2017 Gavi DOCG: This is the more delicate of the two with a clear harmonious floral note (think of hay and chamomile) almost oxidized, although keeping tons of freshness.
+Regaldina Gavi DOCG 2021: This is the more delicate of the two with a clear harmonious floral note (think of hay and chamomile)and mellow, although keeping tons of freshness.
 The fruit is ripe on the palate.
 Stainless steel vats for 6 months.

 In a nutshell